 April is National Autism Awareness Month

-In America, 1 in 59 children are diagnosed to be on the autism spectrum.
+In America, 1 in every 36 children is on the autism spectrum.
 For over 40 years, to promote autism awareness, National Autism Awareness Month has been observed each April.
 In this post, we’ll explore how professionals define autism, learn about how autism month helps families across the country, provide ways for you to get involved in national autism month and inform you about to get in touch with a doctor to learn more.

 About Autism